 - 1. The members of the Task Force will be appointed through two processes: 1.
 Appointments by each Supervisor and 2.
 A self-nomination application process. - 2.
-Each Supervisor may appoint up to three Task Force members who meet the general membership qualifications listed above for a total of up to 15 appointments by the Board of Supervisors. - 3.
+Each Supervisor may appoint up to three Task Force members who meet the general membership qualifications listed above for a total of up to 15 appointments by the Board of Supervisors.
+Members appointed by the Board of Supervisors serve at the Supervisor's discretion and should request a continuance for each term they wish to serve. - 3.
 In addition, community stakeholders can nominate themselves to serve on the Task Force.
 Up to ten (10) Task Force members may be selected from the self-nomination application process.
 Prospective members must complete the nomination application forms and submit them to DPH (see #5 below).
 These persons may or may not be official representatives of their employing organizations. - 4.
 To encourage a variety of experiences and opinions on the Task Force, effort will be made to avoid appointing more than one member from the same organization.
 It is allowable, under certain circumstances, for up to three persons to be employed by the same organization to serve on the Task Force at the same time. - 5.
-In order to select up to ten individuals from the self-nomination application process, DPH staff will set up a Nominating Committee comprised of internal (DPH) and external (non-County) representatives who will review all nomination application forms, which shall include the applicant's resume and professional references to assess whether the applicant meets the general membership qualifications, has committed to

-- the responsibilities of Task Force membership, and will bring the needed expertise, experience and diversity, as stated on the Task Force nomination form and in the Task Force "Mission, Responsibilities & Membership" sections of the Charter. - 6.
+In order to select up to ten individuals from the self-nomination application process, DPH staff will set up a Nominating Committee comprised of internal (DPH) and external (non-County) representatives who will review all nomination application forms, which shall include the applicant's resume and professional references to assess whether the applicant meets the general membership qualifications, has committed to the responsibilities of Task Force membership, and will bring the needed expertise, experience and diversity, as stated on the Task Force nomination form and in the Task Force "Mission, Responsibilities & Membership" sections of the Charter.
+Task Force members must re-apply for each term they wish to serve. - 6.
 Vacancies can be filled at any time during the year.
-Task Force members can begin their terms at any time during the year pending Board approval.
+Task Force members can begin their terms at any time during the year pending Board approval. - 7.
+If a new Task Force member fills a vacant seat with half or more of the term remaining, then it is considered a zero term, and a member is still eligible to serve an additional three, full terms.